ydarlet/42-camagru/README.md

 # 42-camagru
-Snapchat like application [with picture filters] (pictures taken from webcam or from upload) - Php, Javacript, Html, Css, Ajax
+Snapchat like application [with picture filters] (pictures taken from webcam or from upload) - PHP, javaScript, HTML, CSS, Ajax